veranicolas/PanaTracker/README.md

 - `npm i` this bad boi.
 - You'll need the [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) for running the project.
 - `npm start`
+- You'll need to [clone the backend](https://github.com/veranicolas/PanaTrackerBE) and set it running too, while the app is still in development.
 - With Expo you can use [your own device](https://expo.dev/client) (scanning the QR code using the app), an [Android Emulator](https://docs.expo.dev/workflow/android-studio-emulator/) or an [iOS Emulator(macOS only)](https://docs.expo.dev/workflow/ios-simulator/), depending on your available hardware.
 - Now you have the project running!